delphix/dcs-for-azure-templates/dcsazure_AzureSQL_MI_to_AzureSQL_MI_mask_pl/README.md

 1. Configure the hosted metadata database and associated Azure SQL service (version `V2025.02.04.0`+).
 1. Configure the DCS for Azure REST service.
-1. Configure the Azure SQL MI linked service.
+1. Configure the AzureSQL MI linked service.
+   * It is helpful for the linked service to be parameterized with the following parameter:
+      * `LS_DATABASE` - database name in the linked service

 ### Importing